JuliaFolds/FLoops.jl/docs/src/explanation/faq.md

     [performance of captured variables in closures · Issue #15276 · JuliaLang/julia](https://github.com/JuliaLang/julia/issues/15276)

-`HasBoxedVariableError` can also occur when Julia is uncertain about the value of some variables in the scope surrounding `@floop`.
+`HasBoxedVariableError` can also occur when Julia is uncertain about the value of some variables in the scope surrounding `@floop` (i.e., there are multiple binding locations).
 For example:

 ```julia
 function uncertain_value_example(xs; flag = false)